 |Fall||September - December||July 15th|

-Due to the fact that this is a volunteer program, USTR does not provide stipends.
-No assistance with housing or other relocation expenses are available.
+Due to the fact that this is a volunteer program, USTR does not provide stipends, assistance with housing, nor any other relocation expenses.
 However, we can provide a transportation subsidy to assist with local commuting costs to and from the DC work location.

 - U.S. Citizens